Allows you to prevent multiple execution and queuing of celery tasks.

 return "Done!"

 The exact configuration, depends on which locking backend you want to use.
-See Backends
+See Backends_.

-.
+Behind the scenes, this overrides apply_async and delay.
 It does not affect calling the tasks directly.

-checks that no lock is in place (against a Redis key).
+When running the task, celery_once checks that no lock is in place (against a Redis key).

 If it isn't, the task will run as normal.
 Once the task completes (or ends due to an exception) the lock will clear.

-If an attempt is made to run the task again before it completes an AlreadyQueued
+If an attempt is made to run the task again before it completes an AlreadyQueued exception will be raised.

 .. code-block:: python